bdaudert/NASA-ROSES-DB/README.md

     conda install numpy=1.6.2=py27_4 oauth2client httplib2 cryptography pyOpenSSL cffi

     pip install earthengine-api
+    ```

+    To run the standalone datastore population script for populating the local DATASTOR
+    ```
     pip install --no-cache-dir --only-binary :all: grpcio==1.10.1

     pip install --upgrade google-cloud

+    pip install --upgrade google-cloud-datastore
     ```
     Create the requirements.txt file.
     At a minimum the requirements.txt file should look like this